 - Reduction in pain, for a better quality of life

 - Reduction in inflammation

 - Increased mobility and ability to perform daily tasks

 - Increased rate of volume and blood flow to affected areas to enhance healing

 - Boost in cellular activity for good health

 Add the Graston Technique to your treatment plan today!

 Are you ready to get started on the path toward relief and recovery with the Graston Technique?
-Contact Optimus Health Center today to request an appointment with one of our dedicated Jefferson City physical therapists.
+Contact or schedule an appointment at Optimus Health Center today to request an appointment with one of our dedicated Jefferson City physical therapists.
 We are committed to helping you heal and get back to your pain-free life!